FREQUENTLY ASKED QUESTIONS

 Have questions about what we do or how you can help?
 This section provides a few answers to common enquiries about our mission, services, and how you can contribute to making a difference.
 If you don’t find what you’re looking for, feel free to contact us directly!

-Transition Homeless Project is a non-profit organisation based in Harrow, North-West London.
-We focus on transforming the lives of homeless people, by offering dedicated support and advise.
+Transition Homeless Project is a non-profit organisation based in North West London.
+We focus on transforming the lives of homeless young people and single homeless women, by offering dedicated support and advise.
 Individuals receive support to transition into independent living.
-We also offer expert advise to prevent anyone becoming homeless.
+We also offer expert advise to prevent anyone at risk of becoming homeless.

-The project supports a wide range of individuals, including young people, vulnerable women, families, and anyone facing unexpected homelessness.
-This may include people affected by job loss, leaving care, domestic abuse, eviction, or poverty.
-It also assists those at risk of homelessness due to financial pressures.
+The project offers specialist support to specific individuals, such as young people, and vulnerable single homeless women, experiencing or at risk of homelessness.
+This may include individuals leaving care, affected by job loss, relationship breakdown, domestic abuse, eviction, or poverty.
+We also assist those at risk of homelessness due to financial pressures.

-Transition Homeless Project offers various services, a weekly soup kitchen providing hot meals, education and training programmes to help individuals develop skills, financial and housing advice to regain stability, and poverty prevention aid for those at risk of becoming homeless.
+Transition Homeless Project offers various services, a weekly soup kitchen providing hot meals, financial and housing advice, poverty prevention aid for those at risk of becoming homeless, and careers training programmes to help individuals develop a pathway to independence.

 Immediate Help